-In this series of posts, I’ve talked about writing the 1st draft, about editing your work, how to increase the speed of your writing, how long it takes to publish a novel, and about ways in which you can learn your craft.
+In this series of posts on Advice to New Authors, I’ve talked about writing the 1st draft, about editing your work, how to increase the speed of your writing, how long it takes to publish a novel, and about ways in which you can learn your craft.

 Today I’m going to talk about self-publishing versus traditional publishing

 When I began to take my writing seriously, there was only one way to get published, and that was through being accepted by a literary agent.
 This agent would only take you on if she believed she could sell your work to a publisher.
 The publisher would in turn print your book, design the cover and market it through bookshops to the book-buying public.